fmaguire/mag_sim_paper/manuscript.md

 This resulted in 12 separate sets of MAGs (one set for each assembler and binner pair).

 ### MAG assessment

+#### Synthetic Read Coverage and Depth
+The trimmed synthetic reads was mapped back to each reference replicon using bowtie2 (v2.4.1), and sorted and indexed using samtools (v1.10).
+The coverage of each reference replicon is calculated using `samtools coverage` and the per base sequencing depth calculated using `samtools depth`.
+The average and per base depth are then plotted using R(v.3.4.2).

 #### Chromosomal Coverage